NataliaVelasquez18/Car_Data_Statistical_Analysis/README.md

 ## Purpose

-The purpose of this analysis is to gain insights from a specific car maker performance data given certain attributes.
-Also it is analyzed the difference in production lots.
-These two studies contribute to learning more about car attributes that highly influence performance to incorporate the insights into the car design.
-Also, the knowledge obtained fom learning more about the uniformity of production across lots will contribute to test quality.
-Finally, a study design is outlined for further analysis in regards of the consumer preferences of the brand in comparison with the competition.
+The purpose of this analysis is to predict car performance (mpg) based on certain attributes.
+A car manufacturer will use the results from the analysis to improve the manufacturing process with the objective of having the best performing cars in the market.

 ---